Volunteer Victim Advocate for People Against Rape

-The purpose of being a volunteer for People Against Rape is to offer support, crisis intervention, and advocacy services to adult sexual assault victims (women and men).
-As an advocate, your job will be to answer calls from the twenty-four-hour, seven day a week People Against Rape Hotline, provide information, accompany victims to the hospital, and refer victims to appropriate services.
+The purpose of being a volunteer for People Against Rape is to offer support, crisis intervention, and advocacy services to adult sexual assault victims (all genders).
+As an advocate, your job will be to answer calls from the twenty-four-hour, seven days a week People Against Rape Hotline, provide information, accompany victims to the hospital, and refer victims to appropriate services.
 Duties and Responsibilities:

 - Must commit to at least 24 hours of coverage per month as an on-call advocate.

 - Must be reachable by phone during scheduled shift.

 - MUST respond to PAR Hotline phone calls.

 - Must be able to respond to the hospital within 30 minutes of the call.